magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 memory: 380MB
 ```
 ### Create a blueprint
 We can now create a simple blueprint that references our artifacts ready for deployment.
-The Vamp blueprint creates scalable services by joining the breed descriptions with a scale.
+A Vamp blueprint creates scalable services by joining togehter breed descriptions and a scale.
 Services are grouped into clusters to allow easy distribution of incoming traffic - more on this later.

 Our blueprint will use two clusters - one for the database service and one for the Wordpress service.

 1. Go to the BLUEPRINTS tab in the Vamp UI
 * Click ADD (top right)
-* Paste in the below blueprint YAML and press SAVE
+* Paste in the below blueprint YAML and click SAVE

 ```
 name: wp_demo            # name of our blueprint